flutter/flutter/CODE_OF_CONDUCT.md

-Should you experience anything that makes you feel unwelcome in Flutter's community, please contact [conduct@flutter.dev](mailto:conduct@flutter.dev) or, if you prefer, directly contact someone on the project, for instance [Hixie](mailto:ian@hixie.ch) or [Tim](mailto:timsneath@google.com).
+Should you experience anything that makes you feel unwelcome in Flutter's community, please contact [conduct@flutter.dev](mailto:conduct@flutter.dev) or, if you prefer, directly contact someone on the project, for instance, [Hixie](mailto:ian@hixie.ch) or [Tim](mailto:timsneath@google.com).

 The Flutter project will not tolerate harassment in Flutter's